-The Leon County School Board's external audit firm, Purvis Gray & Company, has concluded the audit of the District Financial Statements for the fiscal year ending June 30, 2018.

-We were delighted to receive an unmodified opinion on the District's 2017-2018 financial statements.
-An unmodified opinion indicates that after completion of all audit testing, the auditor's concluded that the 2017-2018 financial statements for Leon County School District are presented fairly, in all material respects, in accordance with generally accepted accounting principles.
-This is the highest level of assurance that provided by a certified public accounting (CPA) firm.
+The Leon County School Board's external audit firm, Purvis Gray & Company, has concluded the audit of the District Financial Statements for the fiscal year ending June 30, 2019.
+The District has again received an unmodified opinion.
+An unmodified opinion is the highest level of assurance that can be provided by a certified public accounting firm; indicating that the 2018-2019 financial statements for Leon County School District are presented fairly, in all material respects, in accordance with generally accepted accounting principles.

-The detailed audit comments and recommendations are included on pages 77-82 of the Issued Financial Statements and Independent Auditors' Report for fiscal year ending June 30, 2018.
-The information below details the District's management responses and/or corrective actions to address each of the audit comments.
-Please note that appropriate corrective actions have been fully implemented or are currently underway for each of the comments included in the audit report.
+The information below details the District's management responses and/or corrective actions to address each of the comments.
+Please note that appropriate corrective actions are currently underway or fully implemented for the comment included in this report.